dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 ---
 title: Secondary DNS with EasyDNS
 excerpt: Secondary DNS can be complicated to set up.
-We've simplify it with provider specific settings for EasyDNS.
+We simplify it with provider specific settings for EasyDNS.
 categories:
 - Secondary DNS
 ---